 These tweets help spread the word that you’re job hunting and may even help you catch the attention of a recruiter or hiring manager.
 Most twesumes include a link to an online resume, blog or social media profile.

 Quick tip: When you write a twesume, make it count.
 You might selectively send it as a direct message to a prospective employer or make it your Twitter bio.

 4. Venture Into Video

 Video resumes date all the way back to VCRs, but the Web is fueling a bit of a comeback.
 A typical video resume runs a minute or two and features a candidate briefly highlighting his or her most compelling attributes and experience.
-But if you really want to show off your creativity, put your skills into action.
+But if you really want to show off your creativity, put your final cut skills into action.
 For example, if you’re an illustrator, you can create an animated short about why you’d make a good addition to the team.

 Quick tip: Keep your video short – around one minute.
 Most hiring managers use video resumes as an initial filter, so if it doesn’t quickly grab attention and get to the point, viewers will move on.

 In the end, creating an unusual resume can be a bit of a risk, but if it’s done right, you might find yourself juggling job offers.
 Just don’t forget to check your traditional resume for typos one last time before sending both versions off.

 Want more career advice?
 Subscribe to HOW Magazine for the latest tips and strategy for interviewing, staying creative and more.